rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 #### Status Container
 - **Must**
-  - on activation, add `role=”status”` to the markup announcing the notification without interrupting the page flow of the user
+  - Add `role=”status”`to the markup on activation, announcing the notification without interrupting the page flow of the user
   - Ensure the notification container is able to receive focus
+  - If moving focus to the notification, the notification
+    - content container must be dismissible
 - **Should**
-  - Authors SHOULD ensure an element with role status does not receive focus as a result of change in status.
+  - Ensure an element with role status does not receive focus as a result of change in status.
-  - Status is a form of live region.
-If another part of the page controls what appears in the status, authors SHOULD make the relationship explicit with the aria-controls attribute.
+  - Make the relationship between page controls and the notification explicit with the `aria-controls` attribute if another part of the page controls what appears in the status
 - **Should not**
   - Open as a blocking overlay window
   - Move Focus automatically to the notification
   - Direct the user to a new page or window
-  - Overuse Status notifications.
-They may interrupt your users experience
+  - Overuse Status notifications as they may interrupt your users experience
   - Reuse bespoke UI intended for other message or navigation types
 - **May**
-  - display notifications in rich, unique UI to create distinction around itself and the page content
+  - Display notifications in unique UI to create distinction around themselves and the the page content
   - Open or update content in locations unrelated to the action which caused the notification to appear
   - Update a live region of the page
   - Use the HTML `<aside>` tag, denoting the section that, though related to the main element, doesn't belong to the main flow
-  - Include `aria-atomic` markup attribute to define what content will be presented to assistive technologies
-  - Include `aria-relevant` to define what type of changes are being announced to assistive technologies

 #### Optional Dismiss Action
 - **Must**
-  - Ensure notification will not be removed if keyboard focus or mouse hover is within or over the notification.
+  - Ensure the notification will not be removed if keyboard focus or mouse hover is within or over the notification.
   - Return user focus to a logical location.
-  - If moving focus to the notification, the notification
   - Must provide At least one focusable UI element (i.e. Close button, primary button)
-    - content container must be dismissible
-    - On dismiss, must return focus to the next logical location in the page flow
 - **Should not**
   - Create notifications that disappear automatically
 #### Message
 - **Should**
-  - Be used for short messages to confirm an action
   - Clearly communicate what is happening

-## Transient Status notifications
+## Transient Status Notifications

- temporary messages that come and go without users’ input, They indicate the completion of a task or process initiated by the user or the application itself
+ Transient Status Notifications are temporary messages that come and go without users’ input, They indicate the completion of a task or process initiated by the user or the application itself

 <cdr-table class="advanced-table" full-width=false>
   <tr>